ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter4.md

 9362f318b5a48b39912dd30a85aa2f41

 ---
-## An iterative approach to data analysis and modeling
+## An iterative approach to data modeling

 ```yaml
 type: MultipleChoiceExercise